Project Zomboid: Plot

-The plot of Project Zomboid centres around the "Knox Event" which is conveyed through in-game radio broadcasts and TV channels.
-The initial cause and origin of the "Knox Infection" remain a mystery, with characters in the in-game radio station, KnoxTalk, speculating a variety of possibilities, including a prion disease, an act of God, or bio-terrorism.
+Project Zomboid centres around the "Knox Event", which is conveyed through in-game radio broadcasts and TV channels.
+The initial cause and origin of the "Knox Infection" is never specifically stated, with characters in the in-game radio station, KnoxTalk, speculating a variety of possibilities, including a prion disease, an act of God, or bio-terrorism.
 The infection is known to be spread through contact with saliva, blood, and eventually becomes airborne; however, the player is immune to the latter mode of transmission.
 After being infected, individuals first experience a high fever followed by increasing feelings of anxiety and nausea, which will progressively worsen until they succumb to the disease.
 There is no cure for the Knox Infection, and it is invariably fatal.

 The game begins on July 9, 1993, approximately three days after the United States military establishes a blockade surrounding the infected areas of Muldraugh, Riverside, West Point, and Rosewood, dubbed the Knox Exclusion Zone.
-U.S. Army General John McGrew, who oversees containment measures within the Knox Exclusion Zone, issues a statement informing the public to remain calm, assuring that no fatalities have been reported within the Exclusion Zone.
+US Army General John McGrew, who oversees containment measures within the exclusion zone, issues a statement informing the public to remain calm, assuring that no fatalities have been reported.

-On July 11, the WHO grounds all non-essential international flights to prevent the global spread of the infection.
-Riots erupt in various American cities and curfews are implemented in New York City and Miami following a series of deaths and injuries in these areas.
-The next day, a picture is leaked from West Point to the media showcasing a one-armed man covered in blood and standing among corpses, which fuels fear and panic surrounding the situation.
-On July 13, media interviews with survivors who had been released from military captivity within the Exclusion Zone reveal the nature of the infected to "hunt" the living, spreading the infection through bites.
+On July 11, the World Health Organization grounds all non-essential international flights to prevent the global spread of the infection.
+Riots erupt in various American cities, and curfews are implemented in New York City and Miami following a series of deaths and injuries.
+The next day, a picture is leaked to the media from West Point showcasing a one-armed man covered in blood and standing among corpses, which fuels fear and panic surrounding the situation.
+On July 13, media interviews with survivors who had been released from military captivity within the exclusion zone reveal the nature of the infected to "hunt" the living, spreading the infection through bites.